ddbj/www/_faq/en/ddbj-search-analysis-services.md

 lang: en
 ---

-## Does DDBJ offer data search and analysis services?

 There are two ways of searching and analyzing data, as discussed below.
 Please select the option that is appropriate for your needs.
 <ul>